mscheltienne/meg-tests/doc/meg-contraindications.rst

 ..
 [1] May depend on material and localization.
 It's safer to avoid including participants with this contraindication, but depending on participant and lab availability, he/she can come for a brief screening test in the lab (requires about 10 minutes) before booking the actual MEG slot.
-Tatoos below the elbow do not usually created artifacts.
+Tattoos below the elbow do not usually created artifacts.

 ..
 [2] Any kind of dental work should be aoivded.
 However, some dental work/dental retainers are compatible.
 Depending on participant and lab availability, he/she can